Honda V6 hybrid Formula One power unit: RA621H

 After initially starting to match Mercedes' power unit performance in 2019, the performance step made in 2020 with the M11 EQ Performance power unit, even compared with Honda's own gains, was substantial.
 This had convinced Honda to accelerate development of its new engine which was originally planned for debut in 2022 along with the new car regulations.
 The late decision meant they had just six months to complete the engine and have it race ready for the 2021 Formula One season.
 Honda admitted this would be a monumental challenge and posed a lot of risks, but believed this would be the only way to overtake Mercedes.
 Team partner Red Bull Racing, after seeing the proposed improvements the new power unit would bring, gave their blessing and as such, the RA621H was born, powering the Red Bull Racing RB16B and the AlphaTauri AT02.

 This engine was a drastic change from the previous iterations, with the entire core ICE architecture being redesigned for the first time.
 The camshaft layout was altered and now significantly more compact, lower down and closer together in the cylinder head.
-This changed the valve angle and shape of the combustion chamber, increasing the compression ratio of the ICE, lowering it's centre of gravity and altering the airflow characteristics.
+This changed the valve angle and shape of the combustion chamber, increasing the compression ratio of the ICE, lowering its centre of gravity and altering the airflow characteristics.
 The cylinder block was now machined from a single piece of new billet alloy as opposed to cast, drastically increasing the blocks strength which allowed the cylinder bore pitch to be reduced, placing the cylinders closer together.
 These major structural changes created a significant reduction in the overall size of the engine in height, length and width.
 In discussion with Red Bull Racing and Alpha Tauri, the bank offset was reversed, the induction manifold was further optimised for performance and packaging and the exhaust manifolds were redesigned and became an asymmetric setup being radically different from left to right banks to improve exhaust pulse tuning and better optimise packaging within both cars.
 The MGU-H had vastly improved magnets and a new insulator, improving the cooling performance while also increasing power and torque output and the MGU-K had its gear ratio revised which further improved regeneration under coasting or braking and overall torque output under motoring, and had a brand new housing which was more resistant to vibration.

 With the vastly improved thermal efficiency of the new ICE came a trade-off, a reduction in waste exhaust energy output which negatively impacts turbocharger and hybrid regeneration performance.
 The key for Honda engineers was to play a balancing act in increasing ICE efficiency and crank power output but without losing too much exhaust heat energy which would harm regeneration potential for the battery.
 To mitigate the losses, the turbocharger assembly was revised in attempt to more efficiently harvest what was available and the compressor was increased in size again with the compressor wheel having significant changes made to the blades and the turbine itself was also modified.